-As I reflect on Social Emotional Learning (SEL) in schools where test scores seems to overshadow building good citizens, companies where making money supersedes the ethical behavior, and the state of our country, where getting re-elected is more important than voting based on professed moral beliefs, I encourage people to take breath and answer a few questions.
+As I reflect on Social Emotional Learning (SEL) in schools, where test scores seem to overshadow building good citizens, companies where making money supersedes the ethical behavior, and the state of our country, where getting re-elected is more important than voting based on professed moral beliefs, I encourage people to take breath and answer a few questions.

 As John Wooden said, “There is No Pillow as Soft as a Clear Conscience.”
 I do wonder how some people can sleep at night based on sacrificing kids, colleagues, and associates for some valueless goal.
 I think the following can be applied personally, organizationally, and nationally.

 Many years ago, I read a book titled, The Power of Ethical Management.
 (1988).
 Blanchard and Peale wrote, “There is No Right way to do a Wrong Thing.”
 The authors suggested asking three questions to guide decisions.

 - Question #1: Is It Legal?
 If the answer is no, there is no need to ask any more questions.
 Legal in terms of civil, criminal law, company policy, Codes of Ethics

 - Question #2: Is It Balanced?
 Is the decision going to be fair or will it heavily favor one party over another in the short term or the long term?
 Lopsided decisions end up lose-lose.

 - Question #3: How Will It Make Me Feel About Myself?
 This focuses on your own emotions and standards of morality.
 An unethical act will erode self-esteem.

 Question #1- these decisions are easier.
 Physical safety is critical to learning.
 Kids and staff don’t focus on learning if they are concerned with their physical safety.
 That is why guns, drugs, etc. have to be addressed and eliminated.
 I will address emotional safety later.